chrisadoorn/commitextractor/src/analyses_evert/readme.md

 As a mechanical rule, if a GenServer-powered module implements only init/1, handle_cast/2, and handle_call/3, it can be replaced with an Agent

+An application is an OTP-specific construct.
+The resource that defines an application is called an application resource file

+¡ The application’s name and version, and a description ¡ A list of application modules
+¡ A list of application dependencies (which must be applications themselves) ¡ An optional application-callback module

+Once you have this file in place, you can use the Application module to start and stop the application.

+Starting the
+application amounts to starting all dependencies and then the application itself, which you do by calling the callback module’s start/2 function

+The task of the start/2 callback is to start the top-level process of your system, which should usually be a supervisor.

+If all of your processes run in a supervision tree, and if your top-level process is a supervisor, then by terminating the top-level process, you also terminate all other processes created by your application, leaving no dangling processes behind.

+For this to work, you must turn your code into an OTP application, because only then can you specify dependencies to other applications.
+This is ultimately used to bundle all required applications into a single deployable release.

+Therefore, anything reusable in Elixir/Erlang should reside in an application.
+This holds even for Elixir/Erlang: examples include the elixir application, which bundles the Elixir stan- dard library, as well as iex and mix, which are implemented as separate applications.

+exclude
+use Mix.Config